LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Introduction

-Lip-to-speech is the process of generating a natural-sounding speech signal corresponding to a given silent video of a person speaking.
-Lip-to-speech systems thus restore the ability to understand human speech even in scenarios where the audio track is missing or severely distorted, including cases with negative \acp{SNR}.
-A high-quality lip-to-speech system must ensure that the generated speech signal is intelligible, synchronized with the speaker's lip movements, and sounds natural.
+Lip-to-speech refers to the process of generating natural-sounding speech from a silent video of a person speaking.
+Such systems enable speech understanding even when the audio track is missing or heavily distorted, including cases with negative \acp{SNR}.
+A high-quality lip-to-speech system should produce speech that is intelligible, synchronized with the speaker’s lip movements, and perceptually natural.
 Ideally, the speech signal must also match the speaker's characteristics, including age, gender, and accent.
 A major challenge for lip-to-speech techniques stems from the one-to-many mapping between visemes and phonemes~\cite[Table 1]{richter2022continuous}; different phonemes can correspond to the same sequence of lip movements, leading to ambiguity.
-This issue can be alleviated by including a longer temporal context in the generation process~\citep{martinez2020lipreading}.
+This issue can be alleviated by including a longer temporal context in the generation process~\cite{martinez2020lipreading}.
 Another difficulty is alignment and synchronization of the visual cues from the lip movements with the generated audio, considering the large differences in feature rates between the visual and audio signals (e.g., 25$\,$Hz for video compared to 48$\,$kHz for audio).

-We introduce \emph{LipDiffuser} (Figure \ref{fig:model_overview}), a lip-to-speech method based on a conditional diffusion model.
+In this work, we introduce \emph{LipDiffuser}, a lip-to-speech method based on a conditional diffusion model.
 The proposed method comprises a video encoder, a speaker encoder, a denoiser model, and a neural vocoder.
-For the denoiser model, we utilize the \ac{MP-ADM} architecture~\citep{karras2024analyzing}, which builds upon the \ac{ADM} architecture~\citep{dhariwal2021diffusion} by introducing a series of modifications that significantly enhance output quality while retaining the overall structure.
+For the denoiser model, we utilize the \ac{MP-ADM} architecture~\cite{karras2024analyzing}, which builds upon the \ac{ADM} architecture~\cite{dhariwal2021diffusion} by introducing a series of modifications that significantly enhance output quality while retaining the overall structure.
 During diffusion sampling, the denoiser model takes as input the current process state, video features extracted by the video encoder, the current diffusion timestep, and a speaker embedding from the speaker encoder, and predicts a mel-spectrogram.
 To effectively incorporate visual cues, we propose integrating video features matched via interpolation and downsampling into the denoising network’s decoder using our proposed \ac{MP-FiLM} layers.
 After the reverse diffusion process, the neural vocoder synthesizes the final audio waveform from the generated mel-spectrogram.